MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/get-started-with-1709.md

 ## Additional information about this release
 To get a comprehensive view of the key facts about Windows Server, version 1709, you should also review these topics prior to installing it:

 - What hardware is needed to run it?
-See [System requirements](system-requirements.md)
+See [System requirements](system-requirements.md); the system requirements for this release are the same as for Windows Server 2016.
 - What new features and functionality have been added?
 See [What's New in Windows Server version 1709](whats-new-in-windows-server-1709.md)
 - What has been removed?
 See [Features Removed or Planned for Replacement starting with Windows Server (version 1709)](Removed-Features-1709.md)
 - What issues unique to this release need to be worked around?
 See [Release notes--Important issues in Windows Server, version 1709](server-1709-relnotes.md)